There is no longer a penalty UNLESS you live in a state that requires it.

 The fee for not having health insurance in 2020

-There is no penalty for not having ACA mandated coverage in 2020 unless you live in a state like New Jersey where it is mandated by the state.
+There is no penalty for not having ACA mandated coverage in 2020 unless you live in a state like New Jersey or Massachusetts where it is mandated by the state.
 Because of this, short-term medical plans will be extremely popular in 2019 because they provide access to larger PPO networks at lower prices than ACA Bronze plans.